lexon-fs/moonbit-docs/moonbit-docs/README.md

 This command generates chinese static content into the `build` directory and can be served using any static contents hosting service.It will overwrite the `build` code generation.If you run the `build` command before.

-Switch to the `build` fold and then you can use:
+Switch to the `build` folder and then you can use:

 ```shell
 pnpm run serve